Retired Senior Lecturer in French

 PhD University of Rochester

-Andrée Douchin has worked at MLC for a number of years teaching a wide range of courses.
-As a native speaker of French she is particularly interested in the evolution of the French language, as exemplified in the works of surrealist writers, Julien Gracq and modern poets such as Desnos, Peret, Reverdy, Prevert and the Francophone novelists of North Africa, namely Rachid Boudjedra and Tahar ben Jelloun.
-In recent years her work has led to a workshop on translation and an exploration of the stylistic changes in modern French as exemplified in early 20th century writers, the daily press, and popular songs including rap, which led to a new perspective on and appreciation of the study of grammar and the malleability of the French language.
+During her many years at MLC, Andrée Douchin taught a wide range of courses.
+As a native speaker of French, she was particularly interested in the evolution of the French language, as exemplified in the works of surrealist writers, Julien Gracq and modern poets such as Desnos, Peret, Reverdy, Prevert and the Francophone novelists of North Africa, namely Rachid Boudjedra and Tahar ben Jelloun.
+Her work has led to a workshop on translation and an exploration of the stylistic changes in modern French as exemplified in early 20th-century writers, the daily press, and popular songs including rap, which led to a new perspective on and appreciation of the study of grammar and the malleability of the French language.

 Selected publications and presentations